-Without further ado, here are the 15 best yachts for 2020, as well as a few useful tips on how to choose the best one.
+Without further ado, here are the 15 best yachts, as well as a few useful tips on how to choose the best one.

 Top on our list of best yachts is the Carver 52 Command Bridge.
 Its unique design, spacious salon, expansive foredeck seating area, and well-thought-out amenities make this one the best yachts bar-none.